-THE ELEVENTH SUPPLEMENTAL ORDINANCE

-Ordinance of City Council
+THE NINTH SUPPLEMENTAL ORDINANCE Ordinance of City Council Approved June 3, 2009 Bill No. 090322 (the "Ninth Supplemental Ordinance")

-Approved July 5, 2011

-Bill No. 110447

-(the "Eleventh Supplemental Ordinance")

-The Eleventh Supplemental Ordinance authorizes the Mayor, the City Controller and the City Solicitor (the "Bond Committee"), or a majority of them, on behalf of the City, to borrow, by the issuance and sale of Gas Works Revenue Bonds, Tenth Series (1998 General Ordinance) of the City (the "Tenth Series Bonds"), which may be issued in one or more subseries, designated "Tenth Series Bonds" and consecutively thereafter by letter designation and in one or more subseries within each such subseries, and with such relative priorities as the Bond Committee may deem desirable, pursuant to the Act and the 1998 General Ordinance, a sum or sums which shall not exceed the aggregate principal amount of \$145,000,000.
-The Tenth Series Bonds shall be sold at public or private sale and shall contain such terms and provisions as are determined by a majority of the Bond Committee to be in the best interests of the City and are not inconsistent with the provisions of the Eleventh Supplemental Ordinance, the Act, the 1998 General Ordinance or any applicable law.
+The Ninth Supplemental Ordinance authorizes the Mayor, the City Controller and the City Solicitor (the "Bond Committee"), or a majority of them, on behalf of the City, to borrow, by the issuance and sale of Gas Works Revenue Bonds, Eighth Series (1998 General Ordinance) of the City (the "Eighth Series Bonds"), which may be issued in one or more subseries, designated "Eighth Series Bonds" and consecutively thereafter by letter designation and in one or more subseries within each such subseries, and with such relative priorities as the Bond Committee may deem desirable, pursuant to the Act and the 1998 General Ordinance, a sum or sums which shall not exceed the aggregate principal amount of \$450,000,000.
+The Eighth Series Bonds shall be sold at public or private sale and shall contain such terms and provisions as are determined by a majority of the Bond Committee to be in the best interests of the City and are not inconsistent with the provisions of the Ninth Supplemental Ordinance, the Act, the 1998 General Ordinance or any applicable law.

+If a majority of the Bond Committee determines it to be in the best interests of the City, the Eighth Series Bonds may be issued in book-entry form; and in such event a majority of the Bond Committee shall also select a securities depository (the "Depository") for the Eighth Series Bonds.
+If a majority of the Bond Committee determines it to be in the best interests of the City, the City may obtain Credit Facilities in the form of credit enhancement and liquidity for all or a portion of the Eighth Series Bonds.
+If a majority of the Bonds.
+If a majority of the Bond Committee determines that the entry by the City into one or more Qualified Swap Agreements or the modification of an existing

-If a majority of the Bond Committee determines it to be in the best interests of the City, the Tenth Series Bonds may be issued in book-entry form; and in such event a majority of the Bond Committee shall also select a securities depository (the "Depository") for the Tenth Series Bonds.
-The Tenth Series Bonds shall mature or be subject to mandatory redemption in such principal amounts and on such date or dates and bear interest at such rate or rates (including, without limitation, variable, adjustable or convertible rates), as shall be determined by a majority of the Bond Committee.
+Qualified Swap Agreement will assist the City in more effectively managing its interest costs or interest rate exposure, the City may enter into one or more Qualified Swap Agreements with respect to all or a portion of the Eighth Series Bonds, or one or more amendments to an existing Qualified Swap Agreement with respect to the Eighth Series Bonds and/or the Bonds to which such Qualified Swap Agreement to be amended relates, or may enter into one or more amendments to an existing Qualified Swap Agreement to relate to all or a portion thereof and/or to all or a portion of a different series of outstanding Gas Works Revenue Bonds and designate in writing to the Fiscal Agent that such Qualified Swap Agreements constitute Qualified Swaps, in accordance with the requirements of the 1998 General Ordinance and the Ninth Supplemental Ordinance.
+The Eighth Series Bonds shall mature or be subject to mandatory redemption in such principal amounts and on such date or dates and at such rate or rates (including, without limitation, variable, adjustable or convertible rates), as shall be determined by a majority of the Bond Committee.
 A majority of the Bond Committee is authorized to take any and all other actions as may be necessary or appropriate in connection with the consummation of the transactions contemplated herein.